kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/rust.typ

 == Use linter/formatter/extensions

+There are great IDE extension for `Rust` that can help you write better code.
+For example, the `Rust-analyzer` extension for `VSCode` is a great tool that will save you a lot of fustrations.
+It highlights codes that will rise a compilation error, and it also helps you format your code, plus a bunch of other features.
+Highly recommended.

+== Don't forget `Rust` is a low level language

+Coming from `python` or `julia`, you may have several habits on relying on existing packages or try to think in a vectorized way, i.e. "how should I use numpy instead of writing my own code?".
+This is completely valid, and more often than not encouraged, because there might be people with more experience working on the same algorithm who have made a crate already.
+However, in the end of the day, the only thing that matters is whether you code does what you want.
+If you are confident in the vision of your program and in how to implement the corresponding algorithm, doing it yourself maybe faster than looking up a solution, since `Rust`'s community has very different focus compared to other more data science focused languages.

 = Noteworthy libraries

 These libraries I mention below are not necessary considered packages for data science directly.
 However, they give you a good sample of what `Rust` is capable of.